KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 This option accepts a space-separated set of values, where the first value is the environment variable to set, and the rest of the values is what you want the variable set to.
-For example, to set the variable `RONALD` to McDonald, you would put in the appropriate section this command:
+For example, to set the variable `MYTEXT` to "helloworld", you would put in the appropriate section this line:

 ```
-set-env RONALD McDonald
+set-env MYTEXT helloworld
 ```

 This option is special in that it can be repeated without overriding